-The R63 road pass the PFA to the north (see Figure 2-2), though traffic on this road is low and does not influence ambient sound levels within the PFA.
+The R63 road briefly transect the PFA at the west (see Figure 2-2), though traffic on this road is low and will not influence ambient sound levels within the PFA.
 There are a number of small access roads leading from the R63, mainly to serve the farmers in the area.
 Traffic volumes on these small access roads are low and will be of no acoustical significance.